HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-14-Guidewire Navigation based on Reinforcement Learning.md

 In coronary artery environment, this kind of errors especially had a worse effect because it requires to handle exquisite unit of space and time.
 I approached this problem in a heuristic way and tried to define error tolerance thresholds because there is no perfect solution for this issue.
 In trial and error process, my team found that using a very small fixed step command(about 0.05mm) guaranteed that guidewire would be less affected by this problem and able to reach a correct position.
-Hence, we decided to use value-based RL algorithm.

 <figure>
   <img src="/images/medipixel/profile_biorobot_slip.png" width="90%">